 Writing emotions is complicated.
 Do all your characters' emotions make sense?
 Tips for writing fiction and nonfiction.

-Who are your readers?
+Understand Personality to Connect with Audience & Write Strong Characters Who are your readers?
 Who are your characters?
 How do you connect them?
 In essence, this is the challenge of the fiction writer -- replacing real people with believable ones, and then somehow making them real for the real ones.
 The connections?
 Personality.
-(Not even "humanity" because even non-human characters need to have a personality.) [...]
+(Not even [...]

 Emotion breaks across the page in poetry.
 I examine how Charles Bukowski hid vulnerability in his strength.